sourcegraph/sourcegraph-public-snapshot/doc/admin/deployment_best_practices.md

 ### Docker Compose

 - Docker Compose Sourcegraph may be customized using our [configuration guide](install/docker-compose/operations.md#configure), and should follow our [configuration best practices](install/docker-compose/operations.md#configuration-best-practices).
-- They should meet our [Docker Compose requirements](install/docker-compose/index.md#docker-compose).
+- Our [Docker Compose requirements](install/docker-compose/index.md#docker-compose) must be met.

 ### Kubernetes